Notifications

 This project includes a planning component for the Seven Persons area and a potential future runway extension to the Medicine Hat Regional Airport.
 The project will consider input from adjacent landowners and businesses, stakeholders including community groups, the City of Medicine Hat, County of Forty Mile, and Cypress County.

-Public engagement includes 4 public information sessions to be held in Medicine Hat and Seven Persons in 2024 and 2025.
+Public engagement includes 4 public information sessions in Medicine Hat and Seven Persons in 2024 and 2025.

 Fall 2024 engagement